*SPOILER ALERT! *

 is,” he insisted, “because your place is on Moccobatra.
 No government on the

-planet would agree to let you leave home a second time.
+planet would agree to you leaving home a second time.
 Not after what happened

 “Then